aro-network/aro-docs/docs/berry-testnet/campaign.md

 import Link from '@docusaurus/Link';

-# Campaign
+# Testnet Campaign

 Welcome to the Berry Testnet Campaign!
+Click to see a [**quick video guide**](https://drive.google.com/file/d/1b8gzM-c3v4-w8aq81gUenuyU6aFzLrmk/view?usp=drive_link)!

 ![testnet poster](/img/testnet/testnet_poster.png)

-### A Quick Video Guide
-We provide a quick video guide in this [link](https://drive.google.com/file/d/1b8gzM-c3v4-w8aq81gUenuyU6aFzLrmk/view?usp=drive_link).
-Check it out!

 ### 1. Plug It
 In the Berry Testnet, you can test out how the Edge Node works in the EnReach Edge Cloud.